SaerTrial/SaerTrial.github.io/_posts/2024-12-14-static-program-analysis.md

 Regardless of potential disagreements, I find it truly challenging to comprehand a whole program through those approaches, and struggle to effectively detect a vulnerability or bug based on acquired information.
 For instance, pesudo code derived from reverse engineering tools, such as ghidra and IDA, could be pretty messy and baffling, meaning that a high level of compiler optimization or obfuscation prevents pesudo code from being human-readable; moreover, resolving a function and its parameters is tedious without a symbol table, which makes it nearly impossible to perform a same level of analysis as having source code.
 Hence, I have been sort of fed up with doing low-level stuff without any progression or kownledge gain in analysis, and turned to static program analysis for a deep and systematic dive into theories and techniques behind "useful" analysis.

 The link of this course is [here](https://tai-e.pascal-lab.net/en/lectures.html).
 I have uploaded my solutions of all assignments, including constant propagation and pointer analysis.
 They are stored in a [git repo](https://github.com/SaerTrial/static-program-analysis-assignment).
+All assignments have passed online judgement and earned full scores.

 ## Must and May Analysis